 Being Erased From History

 I started this article with the family and the family tree.
 But like most trees, branches die out.
 Not everyone will have children.
-If they do, their child may not reproduce, leaving memories and legacies (families name) erased from history.
+If they do, their child may not reproduce, leaving memories and legacies (families name) being erased from history.